guimbreon/IE_BIOINF/README.md

 To install and run this project, follow these steps:

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.
-2. Install the required R packages
+2. Install the required R packages.
-3. Run the main script for each part of the project
+3. Run the main script for each part of the project.

 ## License